rococodes/rococodes.github.io/_posts/2024-05-13-NYT-Crossword1.md

 Since this was my first time working with an API I wanted to devote a blog post just to that topic.
 In future posts, I'll focus on working with the data I pulled.

-This project was an interesting introduction because I had to make two different API calls, one for public data and one for data that required an authentication token.
+This project was an interesting introduction because I had to make two different API calls.
 Here I will shout out [this GitHub project](https://github.com/kesyog/crossword/tree/main) from kesyog which helped me a lot.
 Their program does not use Python for the API call so I was partially on my own.
 I decided to work on this project in a Jupyter Notebook since I like the format for viewing data and I'll want to plot my results at some point.

-#### API Call 1 - public crossword data
+#### API Call 1 - general crossword data

 The first API call gets information on each daily crossword.
 This is a pretty straightforward section of code that you can see below.
 I'm using the Python `requests` module and the URL from kesyog's code.
 The one wrinkle to keep in mind is that the NYT site will only let you pull 100 days of crosswords with each call.
 I'm going to figure out how to deal with that later since I'm eventually going to want several years of data.
 For now, I just want to make sure that I can get the data I need.